eandbsoftware/RedactionTechnique/README.md

 # RedactionTechnique
 RedactionTechnique

+22 Oct 2023 - Release branch is merges and prepared for release - OK - GO GO GO !!!

 22 Oct 2023 - Prepare Second release from the branches Develop and Develop-new
 - merge files and solving conflicts